 When you try to push a new prospect into your full offering from a cold source without showing value first, you are starting too high up the value ladder.
 Map out your services and offering and create a natural path to find an entry point they are comfortable with at a price that makes it a no-brainer.
-As they see value add to the offering, in turn the revenue from the client increases.
+As they see the value add to the offering, in turn, the revenue from the client increases.

 To get people onto the ‘bottom step’ of your value ladder think about giving away free guides, checklists, trials or free audits etc… Give value!

 Ask for the sale!

 This one is simple, just ask for the Sale!

 It took us a long time to realise this.
 A lot of techies fall into the trap of being the ‘nice guy’, here if you need us and don’t want to hassle.

 We realised if clients were not taking our services, it was our mission to keep trying to show them value and why it made sense to improve their IT and support services for their business.